harshita2201301024/obsidian/data/Office Work/Register a Dubai Mainland CB.md

 2. Display the listing of company location - 4
 	1. Clicking on listing can open search popup or skip it - 2
 3. Search
-	1. Search Company -
+	1. Search Company Design - 4
-	2. Field will be dynamic
+	2. Field will be dynamic - 2
-	3. Show Error Message
+	3. Show Error Message - 2
-	4. Sometimes we have to show popup, sometimes we don't have to show popup
-	5. can also contain tabbing
+	5. can also contain tabbing - 4
-	6. Click here to register manually
+	6. Click here to register manually - 2
 4. Design Stepper
 5. Design Footer
 6. Company Details